Sikaiana/ref_ethics/README.md

   citation style including complete DOI https adresses.

 Please note that in few cases metadata of a DOI cannot be retrieved.
+Also, with the current implementation the scanning of a list of DOIs can take some time!

 #### Usage